bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 On average, Jenkins instances in tools namespaces across the cluster are requesting much more resources than they are utilizing.
 These overcommitted Jenkins instances are one of the largest contributors to this over-allocation problem.

-In short, the recommendation is to lower cpu resource requests and avoid setting cpu resource limits.
+In short, the recommendation is to lower CPU resource requests and avoid setting cpu resource limits.

 This section identifies the problem and mitigation recommendation of resource over-allocation in tools namespaces.